vuongthanh148/file-util/README.md

-# KKCOMPANY
+# File utilities

 ## Application Design

-The `kkcompany` application is designed to provide a suite of file utilities including line counting, checksum computation, and version information.
+The `file-util` application is designed to provide a suite of file utilities including line counting, checksum computation, and version information.
 The application is built using the Cobra library for command-line interface management.

 ## 3rd-Party Libraries Used